Christina Hendricks: Early life

-Christina Rene Hendricks was born on May 3, 1975, in Knoxville, Tennessee, the second child of American mother Jackie Sue Hendricks (née Raymond), a psychologist, and English father Robert Hendricks, a Forest Service employee originally from Birmingham.
+Hendricks was born in Knoxville, Tennessee, the second child of American mother Jackie Sue Hendricks (née Raymond), a psychologist, and English father Robert Hendricks, a Forest Service employee originally from Birmingham.
 Through her father, she has dual British and American citizenship.
 She has one older brother.
 Her family relocated frequently due to her father's Forest Service job—first to Georgia when she was two months old, then to Portland, Oregon, where she attended elementary school.

 When Hendricks was nine years old, the family moved from Portland to Twin Falls, Idaho, where she completed elementary and middle school.
 She described her family as "outdoorsy", relating that they frequently went on camping trips in the Pacific Northwest.
 Her mother encouraged her and her brother to join a local theater group in Twin Falls to make friends, and Hendricks appeared in a production there of Grease.
 She recalled, "I had all these amazing friends through the theatre company.
 And it was a community that really respected theatre.
 The kids would put on a play and the entire town would show.
 And you were cool if you were an actor."
 A natural blonde, Hendricks began coloring her hair red at age 10, inspired by the book Anne of Green Gables.

 When Hendricks was a teenager, her father's job required the family to move near Washington, D.C.
 They settled in Fairfax, Virginia.
 She described the move from Idaho to Virginia as "traumatic" for her, and she was frequently bullied while attending Fairfax High School.
 Hendricks described herself as an "outcast" and a "goth" and found companionship in the school's drama department, where she appeared in plays.
 In addition to theater, she studied ballet throughout her teen years.
 She left Fairfax High School in her senior year and completed her studies at a local community college.